FREE MENTAL HEALTH ASSESSMENT. start here

 Emotional detachment is a condition when people can’t connect with their own emotions or emotionally connect with others, either intentionally or unintentionally.

 Being emotionally detached can develop in two ways — either as the result of certain mental health disorders or as a temporary coping response to difficult or stressful situations.
+Being emotionally detached could be a way to avoid emotional invalidation — someone denying your feelings — for one example.

 Unlike bipolar disorder or a depressive disorder, emotional detachment isn’t an official mental health condition.
 Instead, being emotionally detached is often considered part of a larger mental health condition — like a depressive disorder, personality disorder or attachment disorder.